lambduli/lambduli/README.md

 ### [Minilog](https://github.com/lambduli/minilog) :cherry_blossom:

-Minilog is an implementation of a small relational programming language.
+Minilog is an implementation of a small logic programming language.
 The primary purpose of it is to present a simple abstract machine that can be easily implemented in any language and can serve as an aid when making the intuition about how such a language works.

 I have designed the abstract machine and written a description of it for (not only) my students to learn about how such a language works.
 It is meant to inspire and offer a starting point to them should they decide to implement a small subset of Prolog as their course project.

-_Minilog_ is not the first project in a line of relational/logic languages.
+_Minilog_ is not the first project in a line of logic languages.
-In the past, I've implemented a small relational language [Monolog](https://github.com/lambduli/monolog).
+In the past, I've implemented a small logic language [Monolog](https://github.com/lambduli/monolog).
 But back then, I didn't know how to implement the _unification_ in a sensible way.
 So, while the _Minilog_ implements unification according to _Martelli and Montanari_, the first project keeps around sort of a _unification context_ making it very impractical and inefficient.